graeme-lockley/graeme-lockley.github.io/source/posts/20160227-conways-game-of-life.html.md

 Conway's Game of Life (GOL) is a problem that is often used in code retreats as it is sufficiently challenging to provoke wonderful discussion and debate, and sufficiently complex that it cannot reasonably be completed within the timeframe.

 Having been on a number of code retreats I started to become uneasy with the discussions because the style of the code retreat was always centered around Test Driven Development (TDD) practice.
-Having drunk from both the TDD and DRY Kool-Aid fountain my uneasiness was centered around the realisation that the GOL problem statement is actually an algorithm and, rather than exploiting the algorithm as a semantic fact, much of my effort was in building tests from the ground up and assembling the solution through composition.
+Having drunk from both the TDD and DRY Kool-Aid fountain my uneasiness was centered around the realisation that the GOL problem statement is actually an algorithm and, rather than exploiting the algorithm as a semantic fact, much of the effort was in building tests from the ground up and assembling the solution through composition.

 The intent of this note is to take a different approach: